RamitKataria/top-down-shooter/README.md

 from file when the program starts.

 - As a user, I want to be able to delete the saved game.

+## Instructions for Grader

+Start the game by clicking on new game

+- You can generate the first required event by pressing space bar.
+This will shoot (add to game) a bullet.

+- You can generate the second required event by pressing backspace.
+This will remove all the bullets from the game.

+- The entire canvas in which the game is being run a the visual component.

+- You can save the state of my application by pressing escape to pause the game and then clicking on save game.

+- You can reload the state of my application by clicking resume when the game launches.
+If you click resume after you already started the game, then it will unpause the current game.